AllenRod/Content_Script_Chrome/README.md

 # Content_Script_Chrome
-Simple Chrome extension that adds features on a forum website.
+Chrome extension designed to add features and improve browsing experience on website https://www.reddit.com.
-Hover Zoom for images from a image hosting site.
+To load the extension, enable Developer Mode on chrome://extensions in Chrome browser, and click on Load Unpack Extension to find and load the directory of these files.

-Even though chrome already shows the URL of hyper-link at the bottom left corner, for convenience I use Bootstrap popover to display the URL for better sight.
+Features:
-I plan to add on other features in the future to further improve this extension.
+- Hover Zoom for images from image hosting site https://imgur.com.

-Use JQuery 1.11.3 as well as Bootstrap 3.3.5.
+  Provide a shortcut to view images instead of going to the site.
+This only works on non gallery and non album imgur links.

-Some non-important files are not included.
+- Display hyper-link URL.

-Add a filter list to store trusted domains and change the display of DIV.
+  Even though chrome already shows the URL of links at the bottom of browser, for convenience I use Bootstrap popover to display the URL for better viewing.

-After trying with AJAX and other storing method, chrome.storage is chosen and used to store the filter list in the computer.
+- Filter list to store trusted domains and enable page preview.

-Now it successfully loads and saves the filter list.
+  Filter list can filter trusted web domains, and elminate the display of URL.
+After trying with AJAX and other methods for storing and accessing the list on local machine, I used Chrome API chrome.storage and it can successfully save and load the filter list from local machine.

-Filter list now can filter trusted websites, and elminate the display of URL.
+- Display page preview with modal window.

-Plan on adding a modal to display videoes, albums, and multimedia.
+  Use Bootstrap modal and iframe to display pages, as well as videoes, albums, and multimedia.
+To close the modal, click on darker area outside the modal window.
+Since iframe is used, going back to previous page needs extra steps.

-Also will add different styles for Hover Zoom function and fix the rest of the stuff.
+Use JQuery 1.11.3 and Bootstrap 3.3.5.

 TODO:
-Allow displays of galleries, albums, videoes, gifs, and other medias with iframe Improve or add on new stuffs with Bootstrap
+Add options on the display of image Hover Zoom